BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/18_3_Accessing_Bitcoind_with_NodeJS.md

 # 18.3: Accessing Bitcoind with NodeJS

-> **NOTE:** This is a draft in progress, so that I can get some feedback from early reviewers.
-It is not yet ready for learning.

 ## Set Up Node.js

 BCRPC is built on node.js.
 Thus, you'll first need to install the `node.js` and `npm` (node package manager) packages for your system.